Catch-22s of reservoir computing: Discussion

+It has been established that both standard RC and NGRC are universal approximators, which in appropriate limits can achieve arbitrarily good fits to any system's dynamics \cite{gonon2019reservoir,hart2021echo}.
+But in practice, this is a rather weak guarantee.
+Unlike many other machine learning tasks, achieving a good fit to the flow of the real system [\cref{eq:discrete-dyn}] is only the first step; we must ultimately evolve the trained model as a dynamical system in its own right.
+This can invite a problem of stability, similar to the one faced by numerical integrators.
+Even when the fit to a system's flow is excellent, the autonomous dynamics of an (NG)RC model can be unstable, causing the prediction to diverge catastrophically from the true solution.
+How to ensure the stability of a trained (NG)RC model in the general case is a major open problem \cite{lukovsevivcius2012practical}.

-There are several exciting future directions for RC research that follow naturally from our results.
+There are several exciting directions for future research that follow naturally from our results.
 First, RC's ability to extract global information about a nonlinear system from local transient trajectories is one of its most powerful assets.
 Currently, we lack a theory that characterizes conditions under which such extrapolations can be achieved by an RC model.
-Second, in basin prediction tasks, several factors play critical roles in determining RC's performance, including the nonlinearity in the underlying equations (can it be well approximated by a few model-agnostic basis functions?), the geometric complexity of basins, and the nature of the attractors (chaotic, periodic, or fixed points).
-Can we untangle the effect of these factors?
-Is there a fundamental limit on how accurately basins can be learned by an RC model based on these factors?
-Finally, although standard RC requires relatively long initialization data, it tends to show more robustness towards the choice of nonlinearity (i.e., the activation function) in the reservoir.
-Can we develop a new framework that combines standard RC's robustness with NGRC's efficiency and low-data requirement?
+Second, several factors could contribute to the difficulty of basin prediction for RC, including the nonlinearity in the underlying equations, the geometric complexity of the basins, and the nature of the attractors themselves.
+Can we untangle the effects of these factors?
+Finally, although standard RC requires relatively long initialization data, it tends to show more robustness towards the choice of nonlinearity (i.e., the reservoir activation function) compared to NGRC.
+Can we develop a new framework that combines standard RC's robustness with NGRC's efficiency and low data requirement?

-RC is elegant, efficient, and powerful; but to usher in a new era of model-free learning of complex dynamical systems, it needs to solve the catch-22 created by its fragile dependence on readout nonlinearity (NGRC) or its reliance on long initialization time series for every new initial condition (standard RC).
+RC is elegant, efficient, and powerful; but to usher in a new era of model-free learning of complex dynamical systems \cite{brunton2016discovering,weinan2017proposal,chen2018neural,li2020fourier,guimera2020bayesian,gilpin2020deep,karniadakis2021physics,nelsen2021random,belkin2021fit,levine2022framework,brunton2022modern}, it needs to solve the catch-22 created by its fragile dependence on readout nonlinearity (NGRC) or its reliance on long initialization data for every new initial condition (standard RC).